 - Acknowledge Both Men's and Women's Contributions to History.

-It's often said that the written history of the U.S. is all about what our founding fathers accomplished.
+It's often said that the history of the U.S. is all about what our founding fathers accomplished.
 Now, society needs to incorporate more stories of the contributions of the thousands of women who helped found the U.S. as well.
 An example might be the story of Sybil Ludington, who warned the colonists of the approach of the British forces in much the same way as Paul Revere.
 She was honored at the time but was never fully acknowledged in the history taught to American children.
 By telling your children stories of women who helped make history, you empower the girls and help boys understand their value as well.
-Then, when they become men and women stereotypes, won't color their view of the past, the present, or the future.
+Then, when they become men and women, stereotypes won't color their view of the past, the present, or the future as much.

 - Be Friends with People of Both Genders.